Last Updated

 Typical Cost Ranges For Small Clinics

-Industry reports indicate that small practices can expect significantly lower costs than hospitals when adopting Epic in a scaled configuration:
+Industry reports indicate that the cost of Epic EMR for small and private practices is significantly lower than for hospitals when adopting Epic in a scaled configuration.

 Cost Drivers For Small Practices